 Our Group had certain non-compliance against (i) the IRO in relation to the application for revision of tax returns of Wing Fung HK and (ii) the CTR in relation to the application for revision of tax returns of Botop Macau and tax enquiry from the FSB.
-For background and details of such non-compliances, please refer to the section headed "Business - Legal and regulatory compliance - Non-compliance with the IRO in relation to the application for revision of tax returns and the CTR in relation to the application for revision of tax returns and tax enquiry from the FSB" in this prospectus.
+For background and details of such non-compliances, please refer to the section headed "Business - Legal and regulatory compliance - Non-compliance with the IRO in relation to the application for revision of tax returns and the CTR in relation to the application for revision of tax returns and the CTR in relation to the application for revision of tax returns and the FSB" in this document.
 The actual net amount of tax refund and the maximum penalties chargeable by the IRD to Wing Fung HK in relation to the application for revision of tax returns was approximately HK\$0.1 million and HK\$0.1 million respectively.
 On the other hand, in relation to the application for revision of tax returns and tax enquiry from the FSB, the total expected amount of tax charges and the total maximum penalties chargeable by the FSB to Botop Macau is approximately MOP2.6 million and MOP60,000 respectively.